Ragtime

 Justice

-Coalhouse Walker Jr., Ensemble
+Coalhouse Walker Jr. and Ensemble

 President